 - Merit scholarships for transfer international students are based upon the incoming transfer GPA from university-level work and overall academic profile.

-- Application Fee: $65 (Can be paid via credit card when submitting the application or by wire transfer)
+- Application Fee: $65 (Can be paid via credit card or wire transfer when submitting the application).

-- Deposit Fee for accepted students: $200 (This can be paid via a wire transfer or online through your WebAdvisor Account)
+- Deposit Fee for accepted students: $200 (Can be paid via wire transfer or online through your MyChapman account).

 Chapman University General Operating Account